jaselv/redux-api-isomorphic-fetch-middleware/README.md

   - `payload`: a [`RequestError`](#requesterror) object containing an error message;
   - `error: true`.

-4. If `redux-api-middleware` receives a response from the server with a status code in the 200 range, a *success* FSA will be dispatched with the following properties:
+4. If `redux-api-isomorphic-fetch-middleware` receives a response from the server with a status code in the 200 range, a *success* FSA will be dispatched with the following properties:
   - `type`: the string constant in the second position of the `[CALL_API].types` array;
   - `payload`: if the `Content-Type` header of the response is set to something JSONy (see [*Success* type descriptors](#success-type-descriptors) below), the parsed JSON response of the server, or undefined otherwise.